nico-swan-com/nix-config/hosts/macbook/docs/generate-ssh-key-for-gitlab.md

 4) Select Edit profile.
 5) On the left sidebar, select SSH Keys.
 6) Select Add new key.
 7) In the Key box, paste the contents of your public key.
-If you manually copied the key, make sure you copy the entire key, which starts with ssh-ed25519 and may end with a your bcb email address.
+If you manually copied the key, make sure you copy the entire key, which starts with ssh-ed25519 and may end with a your email address.
 8) In the Title box, type a description, like Work Laptop or Home Workstation.
 9) Optional.
 Select the Usage type of the key.
 It can be used either for Authentication or Signing or both.
 Authentication & Signing is the default value.
 10) Optional.
 Update Expiration date to modify the default expiration date.